Nepal Multi Sports Adventure – 11 days

 As you walk in, you will feel a sense of inner harmony.
 Bhaktapur Durbar Square is a collection of pagoda and shikhara-style temples grouped around a fifty-five-window palace of brick and wood.
 The attraction of the Bhaktapur Durbar Square is the Lion gate, the Golden gate, the Palace of fifty five windows, art galleries, and the statue of King Bhupatindra Malla.

-Day 03 - Morning drive to Charaundi for rafting.
-Transfer to Pokhara on a private tourist vehicle.
+Day 03 - Morning drive to Charaundi for rafting & later transfer to Pokhara in a private tourist vehicle.

 Overnight at Hotel.
 Breakfast and Lunch Included.

 Afternoon is reserved for sightseeing in Pokhara.
 A private vehicle and a professional tour guide will be provided.
 We will visit the following places:

 Phewa Lake & Barahi Temple